weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-promotion/README.md

 - there is a need to manage and expose the endpoint for deployment changes separately to weave gitops api.
 - non-canonical usage of controllers as its behaviour is driven by ingested event than change in the declared state of a resource.

+### Non-functional requirements

+Here we try to provide to anticipate some of the non functional requirements

+#### Security

+Promotions have a couple of activities that requires to drill down in terms of security:

+1. communication of deployment changes via webhook so over the network.
+2. to create pull requests, so write access to gitops configuration repo.

+**Security for deployment changes via webhook**

+//TODO complete at the back of https://github.com/weaveworks/weave-gitops-enterprise/issues/1594

+**Security for pull request creation**

+//TODO complete at the back of https://github.com/weaveworks/weave-gitops-enterprise/issues/1594

+#### Scalability

+The initial strategy to scale the solution by number of request, would be vertically by using goroutines.

+#### Reliability

+It will be implemented as part of the business logic of pipeline controller.

+#### Monitoring

+To leverage existing [kubebuilder metrics](https://book.kubebuilder.io/reference/metrics.html).
+There will be the need to enhance default controller metrics with business metrics like `latency of a promtion by application`.

 ## Alternatives